The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 "She is our miracle child, the answer to a lifetime of prayer and 14 years of painful, invasive, heartbreaking treatment," Scott wrote about Abigail in 2009.

-During Prince Harry and Duchess Meghan's official royal tour of Australia last October, Jenny and Scott had a formal meeting with the royal couple at Kirribilli House.
+During Prince Harry and Duchess Meghan's official royal tour of Australia in October 2018, Jenny and Scott had a formal meeting with the royal couple at Kirribilli House.

 And Meghan and Jenny actually shared a sweet moment together.

-"They were so lovely," Jenny told Nine Honey about the couple, who are expecting their first child any day now.
+"They were so lovely," Jenny told Nine Honey about the couple.

 Nervous about hosting the royals in her home, she confessed to Meghan: "This is all new to me."